sanketjpatel/song-recommender/docs/RankBased.md

 The correlationFactor will now be calculated from maps with song scores, instead of the sets.

 People are diverse.
-Why not make our recommendation engine more inclusive? :smile:
+Why not make our recommendation engine more inclusive? :slightly_smiling_face: